passchieri/CarND-Behavioral-Cloning-P3/writeup_report.md

 ### Model Architecture and Training Strategy

 #### An appropriate model architecture has been employed
-After several modifications and trials (see later), I finally decided to use the [https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/][Nvidia network].
+After several modifications and trials (see later), I finally decided to use the [https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/](Nvidia network).
 It consists of 5 convolutional layers with Relu activation.
 The first 3 also have a MaxPooling layer.
 This is followed by a flattening and 3 Fully connected layers.
 The final output is the stearing angle for the vehicle.
+The model is represented in the figure below:

+![Model][model]

 #### Reducing overfitting in the model
 A dropout layer is added after every